Master of Science in Library and Information Science

 Collections: Develop and maintain monograph and serial collections related to physics, chemistry, technology, geology, and mathematics, based on quantitative analysis of collections/citations, student/faculty recommendations, and research activities at NYU.
 Evaluate and subscribe to new subject-specific databases and interfaces to electronic resources.
 Evaluate collections in support of research related to engineering and the history and social studies of science and technology.

-Instruction: Provide library instruction as requested by teaching faculty in NYU’s Physics and Chemistry Departments, the Interactive Telecommunications Program (ITP), the Draper Program (Science Studies track), and the Gallatin School of Individualized Study.
+Instruction: Provide library instruction as requested by teaching faculty in NYU’s Physics and Chemistry Departments, as well as the Interactive Telecommunications Program (ITP).
 Develop and teach specialized information literacy classes on databases and tools to support advanced research in chemistry and physics, as well as historical and social studies of science and technology.
 Create and update online subject guides for chemistry, physics, physical sciences data, and history of science, as well as a specialized research guides for individual labs and classes.
 As member of the Graduate Student Community Working Group: provide instruction sessions geared toward graduate students on the use of bibliographic management software (RefWorks, EndNote, Zotero), research metrics, and advanced features in Google, Google Books, and Google Scholar.
 As member of the Data Management Planning Working Group: provide data management instruction to new grant recipients in fulfillment of Responsible Conduct of Research training offered by the Office of Postdoctoral Affairs; develop and maintain online guide to data management planning and customize institutional instance of DMPTool.

 Outreach: Organize events to encourage discussion among the NYU community as well as the greater New York City area about the changing nature of scholarly communications in the sciences (OpenSciNY, Open Access Week, STELLA).